Maddie Martin graduated from Columbia University in 2017 with a Bachelor of Arts degree in Visual Arts.

 After graduation, Maddie worked as an Art Consultant at Georges Berges Gallery in New York City, advising her clients on the curation and development of their private art collections.
 After having initial success with sourcing and completing contemporary art sales in the gallery business, Maddie decided to start` selling her own artwork.
 From there, she grew her own brand and business.

 Maddie documented her existing portfolio, created original artworks, facilitated client commissions, and developed an overall marketing and sales strategy.
 Through running her own business, Maddie learned firsthand the value of being a creative problem solver.
 After applying a number of research studies on content marketing and media strategy to her own business, her passion for marketing and the creative business model peaked.

-Maddie now lives in Denver, Colorado, where she seeks to utilize her creative, entrepreneurial experience in a marketing and sales role.
+Maddie now lives in Denver, Colorado, where she continues to explore her painting.